(You may use or post any information on this site as long as it references groovywares.com

 From a 1963 newspaper article on Bowie: Mr. Bowie has achieved great success and recognition from his work with commissions from the Playboy Club, New Orleans, La., Temple Beth 'El, St. Petersburg, Fla., Hotel San Juan, Puerto Rico.
 The Center Club in Baltimore.

-You'll be mesmerized by Bowie's attention to detail and the ingenious use of gold, silver, and copper leaf on his sculptures.
-We don't often get a Bowie sculpture
+Many are mesmerized by Bowie's attention to detail and the ingenious use of gold, silver, and copper leaf on his sculptures.
+We don't often find a Bowie sculpture, see "Sculptures for sale" for the current selection.

 Bijan, a major force in the mid-century metal